biodiv/anycluster/README.md

 Live Example
 ------------

-There's a demo at http://www.anymals.org/nx/bigmap/
+There's a demo at http://lpmt096.biomed.uni-erlangen.de/bigmap/
-Note: This one shows the kmeans clustering.
-The underlying database contains 5.5 Million entries.
+Note: While anycluster on this website is up-to-date, the rest is work in progress.

 Using the Demo